 A particular concern at the undergraduate level is that the work assignments provide the interns with a variety of tasks, while accommodating the needs of the organization.
 Of course, some of the interns’ responsibilities will involve repetition, because all work involves some repeated activity.

-Fill out internship description form to best of your ability.
+Fill out internship description form to the best of your ability.
 The ERC staff will help you if you need it.
-Please email to Kay Schwob at email@example.com.
+Please email to Kay Schwob at firstname.lastname@example.org.